Words by David Finn

 When 16, I traveled alone to Japan for a year, and was fortunate to live with several Japanese families while attending Japanese highschool.
 I am still moved by memories of the ancient and sacred cultural spaces and relics that I was privileged to witness.

 I lived briefly in the United States before moving to the United Kingdom.
-In 2018 I completed a year of reflective critique and development at Newlyn School of Art’s One Year Mentorship Program which has led to showing throughout the United Kingdom.
+In 2018 I completed a year of mentorship at Newlyn School of Art which has led to showing throughout the United Kingdom.

 I work out of my home studio in Gloucestershire, and also from my woodshop in Pembrokeshire.